logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/instance_profile_permissions.md

-Replace the following placeholders with their appropiate values
+Replace the following placeholders with their appropriate values

 * *BUCKET_NAME* - S3 bucket name
 * *REGION* - region where the cluster is deployed